raphaellmsousa/microcontrollers/coding_in_C/introduction.md

 *******

-It is possible to store just positive values in a **int** variable as follow:
+It is possible to store just positive values in an **int** variable as follow:

 ```sh
 unsigned int value;